 To further settlement discussions, judges give interim assessments about factual and legal issues from time to time.
 In Japan, judges act as mediators, and conduct caucus sessions (discussions with one of the parties in the absence of the other party); if the settlement discussions break down, the same judge hands down a judgment.
 The judge does not formally use information disclosed in the caucus session, but there is a concern that psychologically it may impact the final decision.
-Settlement discussions at the outset of or during the litigation are not mandatory, but it is common for judges to attempt a settlement immediately before and after the oral examination of witnesses.
+Settlement discussions are not mandatory, but it is common for judges to attempt a settlement immediately before and after the oral examination of witnesses.